The Revolution of 3D Printing in Manufacturing

 Fused Deposition Modeling (FDM)

-Ideal for prototyping and low-cost parts
+Ideal for prototyping and low-cost parts.
+Uses thermoplastic filaments.

 Stereolithography (SLA)

-Uses photopolymer resins cured by UV light
+Produces high-resolution, smooth parts.
+Uses photopolymer resins cured by UV light.

 Selective Laser Sintering (SLS)

-Uses powdered materials like nylon or metal
+Uses powdered materials like nylon or metal.
+Creates strong, functional parts without support structures.

 Direct Metal Laser Sintering (DMLS)

-Used in aerospace, automotive, and medical industries
+Prints metal parts with high precision.
+Used in aerospace, automotive, and medical industries.

 The Future of Manufacturing with 3D Printing